Top

 TIP | Get panoramic views of Seoul from the top of Namsan Mountain and the N Seoul Tower Observatory.
 See only the observatory, or get a combo ticket that includes food and activities as well.
 Score the cheapest tickets to the N Seoul Tower Observatory by clicking here.

-How to go to Banpo Bridge by subway
+How to go to Banpo Bridge

 The most convenient option for getting to Banpo Bridge is definitely via Seoul subway.